All Articles

 To access the identified virtual host, do a quick match & replace in Burp Suite.

-Subdomain Discovery Tools
+Subdomain Enumeration Tools

 I like to use Subfinder but there are many others such as Amass and Assetfinder.
 I include my 3rd party API keys from Github, Chaos, Shodan, and Securitytrails, to maximize results.